The Zutons: Formation

 The Zutons formed in Liverpool in 2001, taking their name from Captain Beefheart's Magic Band guitarist Zoot Horn Rollo.
-Dave McCabe had previously been in the band Tramp Attack.
+McCabe had previously been in the band Tramp Attack.
 Both Pritchard and Payne were members of Edgar Jones' post Stairs band The Big Kids (with Sean's brother Howie Payne of The Stands).
 The band was originally a four-piece, before Payne's girlfriend Abi Harding began joining The Zutons on stage for a couple of songs mid-set, playing simple saxophone lines.
 The other band members liked the way her saxophone enhanced their sound and Harding became a full member, contributing vocals and sax.

-Deltasonic head Alan Wills was initially dubious about the musical talents of McCabe: "I'd heard other bands Dave had played in and I thought they were all rubbish".
+Deltasonic head Alan Wills was initially dubious about the musical talents of McCabe: "I'd heard other bands Jay had played in and I thought they were all rubbish".
 The Coral's James Skelly was persistent in trying to convince Wills of his friend's potential and the breakthrough finally came when the bedroom demos of the newly formed Zutons persuaded the Deltasonic head into working with them.

 At first, the band had to battle comparisons to The Coral.
-Both bands were Merseyside bands prominent members of the Liverpool music scene, on the same record label, shared the same producer, Ian Broudie, and were good friends, with McCabe having previously written songs with James Skelly.
+Both bands were Merseyside bands prominent in the Liverpool music scene; were on the same record label; shared the same producer, Ian Broudie; and were good friends, with McCabe having previously written songs with James Skelly.
 The band's music has proved difficult to categorize, being described as "psychedelic cartoon punk".
 McCabe, who is also the lead songwriter, includes amongst his influences Talking Heads, Devo, Sly & the Family Stone, Dexys Midnight Runners, Sublime and Madness.

 Early singles and Who Killed......
 The Zutons?
 (2002–2005)

 The first record the band put out was the 3-track CD Devil's Deal, released in September 2002.
 The following spring they released Creepin' and a Crawlin', and then the download-only single "Haunts Me" in November 2003.
 The band's "Z" logo was changed early in 2004 to avoid confusion with the Zenith logo.

 The Zutons' debut album, Who Killed......
-The Zutons? was released in April 2004, and initially reached No. 13 in the UK album chart.
-However, after nearly a year later, it managed to move up to No. 9 in early 2005.
+The Zutons?, was released in April 2004, and initially reached No. 13 in the UK album chart.
+However, after nearly a year, it moved up to No. 9 in early 2005.
 The LP had a specially printed 3-D cover and came with Zutons 3-D viewing glasses, which many fans then wore to their concerts.
 Early copies of the album also included a bonus 4-track CD of alternative versions of their songs.
 The album was critically acclaimed and was a nominee for the 2004 Mercury Music Prize.
 The band themselves were nominated for the British Breakthrough Act award at the 2005 BRIT Awards.
 The album was later re-issued following the single "Don't Ever Think (Too Much)", with that song being added as track 13.
 The track "Confusion" was used in a Peugeot 307 car advert in the UK during 2004-2005.